How To Make The Best Tourtière, Ever

 Visit the butcher

-This pie is pleasantly inexpensive to make, so if you’re going to splurge on any part of it — make it the meat.
-Tourtière calls for ground meat — and not all ground meat is created equal.
+This pie is pleasantly inexpensive to make, so if you’re going to splurge on any part of it—make it the meat.
+Tourtière calls for ground meat—and not all ground meat is created equal.
 Visit your butcher and purchase higher quality, freshly ground products.

-Use a variety of meats
+Use a variety of ground meats

 Like meatballs and meatloaf, the best tourtière with the most flavour is made with a combination of meats.
-Ground pork is a must for tourtière, but mix in other options such as ground beef, veal, or if you are feeling adventurous, some game meat.
+Ground pork is a must, but mix in other options such as ground beef, veal, or if you are feeling adventurous, some game meat.

-Use lard
+Use lard instead of butter

-Although bakers tend to prefer butter pastries, there is still a time and place for lard … and in a tourtière is it.
+Although bakers tend to prefer butter pastries, there is still a time and place for lard… and in a tourtière is it.
 Make your pastry with lard and you will end up with the flakiest, most savoury pastry ever.

-Season well
+Season generously

 Don’t be shy with your seasonings.
-Tourtière recipes call for a lot of spices and seasonings — so be sure to use them.
+Tourtière recipes call for a lot of spices and seasonings—so be sure to use them.
 The finished product should be a well-spiced, savoury meat pie.
 An under-seasoned tourtière will not deliver the same impact on the holiday table.

 Check your consistency